jvs/knives/rules.md

 ## Ghost Cards

-- Beats King of same suit when played in same trick (except Knives, which has no King)
+- Beats King of same suit when played in same trick (note: Knives suit has no King)
 - Normal trump rules still apply
 - Ghost of strong suit identifies the shadow banker
 - If “Knives Only”: Ghost of Knives identifies the shadow banker